realm/realm-java/realm/rfc/0001-backlink-query-syntax.md

 - "linkingObjects(Person.*).name = 'John' // search all backlink fields on Person
 - "linkingObjects(*.*).name  = 'John' // Include all backlink types
 - "linkingObjects(Person.dogs, Person.favoriteDog).name = 'John' // Multiple fields at the same time.

+// Backlinks multiple levels back (City -> Person -> Dog)
+// Find all dogs, that has a owner that lives in Copenhagen
+- "linkingObjects(City.citizens.dog).name = 'Copenhagen'"
 ```

 However this is not part of this RFC.

 # Drawbacks